Native Plant Nursery

 Where is the Native Plant Nursery located?

-Native plants, such as Coast buckwheat, Seaside daisy, Dune strawberry, and Deerweed, provide habitat for our local species.
-Growing these plants from native seed ensures the survival of endangered plants and our native wildlife.
-We grow plants from local seeds to ensure greater survival of the plants that have evolved to grow in our habitat restoration sites.
+At Nature in the City, we believe in growing plants and sharing them!
+Native plants, such as Seaside Buckwheat, Seaside Daisy, Dune Strawberry, and White Yarrow, provide habitat for our local species.
+We grow plants from San Francisco seeds to ensure greater survival of the plants that have evolved to grow in our local microclimates.

 How can I take part?